Custody

 Need a Knoxville child custody attorney?
 Contact Jodi Loden to schedule a case evaluation with Jodi at (865) 424-7225.

-Court Determination of Custody
+Court Determination of Custody in Knoxville

-These can include but are not limited to:
+These may include, but are not limited to, the following considerations:

 - The relationship between the child and each parent

-- The child's adjustment to their home, school, and community
+- The child’s adjustment to their home, school, and Knoxville community

-- Any history of domestic abuse
+- Any history of abuse or domestic violence

 - The mental and physical health of both parents